twisted/towncrier/docs/cli.rst

 .. option:: --section SECTION

    The section to use for the news fragment.
-   Default: the first section with no path.
+   Default: the section with no path, or if all sections have a path then the first defined section.

 ``towncrier check``